MelihYildiz/AcarLab/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Drug Resistance and Cancer Evolution" subtitle = ""
+title = "ACAR LAB"
+subtitle = "Precision Medicine and Drug Resistance in Cancer"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.